Ten-bell salute: Usage in other promotions

 On December 15, 2001, Combat Zone Wrestling's Cage of Death 3 show had a ten bell salute for Russ Haas, with some wrestlers wearing black armbands, and others taping "RH" on their wrestling boots.

-Major League Wrestling held a ten-bell salute for Miss Elizabeth in 2003.
+Major League Wrestling (MLW) held a ten-bell salute for Miss Elizabeth in 2003.

-In 2009, Ring of Honor held a ten-bell salute for Mitsuharu Misawa.
+In 2009, Ring of Honor (ROH) held a ten-bell salute for Mitsuharu Misawa.

 At MCW Shane Shamrock Cup 11 on July 30, 2011, a ten-bell salute was observed in honor of Tim Burke's death.
 At the time of his MCW Hall of Fame induction, the company acknowledged the contributions of Burke and Dennis Wipprecht stating that "had it not been for these two men there may not be wrestling in Maryland today".

 Brian Hildebrand died from bowel cancer on September 8, 1999 at the age of 37.
 He refereed one last match at a local independent show mere days before his death.
 Hildebrand's death was briefly acknowledged on the following episode of Thunder, but the first WCW event to have taken place after his death was a house show on September 11 at the Baltimore Arena, which was held in his honor with a ten-bell salute.
 Late in the show, friends Chris Benoit, Dean Malenko, and Shane Douglas (known as The Revolution) shared heartfelt words about Hildebrand and dedicated the show to him.

-Ohio Valley Wrestling held a 10-bell salute to honor Matt Cappotelli after his death in 2018.
+Ohio Valley Wrestling (OVW) held a 10-bell salute to honor Matt Cappotelli after his death in 2018.

 All Japan Pro Wrestling held a ten-bell salute for The Dynamite Kid in 2018.

 On June 21, 2020, World Wonder Ring Stardom held a ten-bell salute for Hana Kimura at Stardom is Again, the first event for the promotion since the COVID-19 pandemic related shut down of the wrestling industry in Japan and Kamura's suicide death on May 23, 2020.

-On December 30, 2020, All Elite Wrestling's Brodie Lee Celebration of Life memorial event had a ten-bell salute in honor of Brodie Lee who died of a non-COVID-19 related lung issue that month.
+On December 30, 2020, All Elite Wrestling (AEW)'s Brodie Lee Celebration of Life memorial event had a ten-bell salute in honor of Brodie Lee who died of a non-COVID-19 lung issue, later revealed to be idiopathic pulmonary fibrosis, that month.